A guide to Dutch coffeeshops

 Each region can set restrictions on the way that coffeeshops are run in their area.
 For example, Amsterdam’s policy has seen the number of coffeeshops decrease in recent years.
 Note that coffeeshops only sell cannabis products while ‘smart shops’ legally sell psychoactive truffles (not magic mushrooms which are prohibited).

 If you’re wondering why they are called coffeeshops, the name derives from the semi-secret drug trade in cafés in the early 1970s.
 Mellow Yellow coffeeshop in Amsterdam (which closed in 2017) was the first to obtain a license from the City of Amsterdam in 1972.

 The rules for visitors and tourists

-When visiting a coffeeshop, keep in mind that certain rules apply.
+Since 2013 rules have been established to restrict coffeeshop use to residents of the Netherlands.
+When visiting a coffeeshop, keep in mind that some aditional rules also apply.
 The shop can sell you a maximum of five grams per day, alcohol is not to be sold on the premises and ID is required to prove your age.
 Most coffeeshops sell non-alcoholic drinks.
 Smoking tobacco has not been allowed inside Dutch cafés, restaurants and hotels since 2008, so tobacco-marijuana mixes may not be smoked inside coffeeshops.
 In addition to these rules, always put your personal safety first – only purchase from reputable coffeeshops (not street dealers) and don’t drive a vehicle under the influence of drugs.